9 Italian Desserts Not to Miss While in Italy

 Literally translating to “cooked cream,” this soft, silky pudding is as simple as it gets.
 The main ingredients are heavy cream, sugar, vanilla, and gelatin, which get blended and then set in a refrigerator for a few hours or overnight.
 It’s believed to originate in Piedmont, though it didn’t enter the mainstream until the 1960s.
 Often garnished with a fruit coulis or perhaps fresh fruit, panna cotta is available in restaurants and hotels across Italy.

-Cannoli began life in Sicily but is now ubiquitous across Italy.
+Cannoli began life in Sicily but are now ubiquitous across Italy.

 3. Cannoli

-A square of tiramasu on white plate, with small glass cup of espresso
+A square of tiramisu on white plate, with espresso dusting and a sprig of mint.

 4. Tiramisu

 Perhaps the most iconic Italian dessert, tiramisu appears on menus at restaurants not only throughout Italy but also all over the world.
-An irresistible combination of layers of coffee-soaked savoiardi and mascarpone whipped with sugar and eggs, topped with cocoa powder, it’s either served as slices like a cake or in individual glasses or cups.
-Its origins are hotly contested between the regions of Veneto and Friuli Venezia Giulia, although the Italian government has officially recognized it as a product of Friuli—a bit surprising, since its name translates to “pick-me-up” in the dialect of Veneto.
+An irresistible combination of layers of coffee-soaked savoiardi (ladyfinger biscuits) and mascarpone whipped with sugar and eggs, topped with cocoa powder, it’s either served as slices like a cake or in individual glasses or cups.
+Its origins are hotly contested between the regions of Veneto and Friuli–Venezia Giulia, although the Italian government has officially recognized it as a product of Friuli—a bit surprising since its name translates to “pick-me-up” in the dialect of Veneto.
 Countless variations have been born, from matcha tiramisu to deconstructed tiramisu.
-It’s usually eaten at the end of a meal, though bakeries sometimes sell individual portions.
+It’s usually eaten at the end of a meal, although bakeries sometimes sell individual portions so you can enjoy a little caffeine boost if jet lag starts to hit.

-Bar Pompi is the self-declared king of tiramisu and has versions flavored with strawberry, pistachio, or hazelnut as well as the classic tiramisu.
-It has six locations in Rome (including one near the Spanish Steps and another near the Trevi Fountain), plus a location in Florence.
+Where to find it: Bar Pompi is the self-declared king of tiramisu and has versions flavored with strawberry, pistachio, or hazelnut as well as the classic tiramisu.
+It has five locations in Rome (including one near the Spanish Steps and another near the Trevi Fountain), plus a location in Florence.

 A serving of pistachio granita in glass dish, with brioche on plate behind it on table outdoors